karencavina/Advance-programming-project-25-26/README.md

 how the set up the site:
-step 1 download all the files
-step 2 place all templates( htmls ) into a templates folder step 3 create an uploads folder
+step 0 make sure that your divice has flask installed step 1 download all the files step 2 place all templates( htmls ) into a templates folder step 3 create an uploads folder